CIT Joint Mentorship Programme

 The CIT Joint Mentorship Programme aims to match current students with professionals (the majority of whom are graduates), from a wide range of sectors to exchange business experience, knowledge, expertise and career advice.
 The initiative aims to enhance connections between CIT students and alumni in relevant industries as well as encouraging and supporting engagement between the Institute as a whole and the alumni community.

-The Programme is in its fourth year and is a voluntary, extra-curricular activity for students.
+The Programme is in its fifth year and is a voluntary, extra-curricular activity for students.
 It is facilitated by the CIT Alumni Office and the CIT Careers Service.
 The 2017-18 programme will run for a six-month period from November 2017 to April 2018, with one-to-one mentoring sessions between Mentors and Mentees on a monthly basis.
 Upon completion of the Mentorship Programme, Mentees and Mentors will be awarded a certificate of participation at the closing event in April 2018.

 Each mentor and mentee pair will work together from November 2017 and will have monthly contact throughout the programme.
 A flexible approach is offered with regards to monthly contact which involved face-to-face contact, emails, skype and phone calls.